mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-01-01-reservoir-computing-and-lorenz-system.md

 readout_weights = (S_cross@lorenz_target_data.T).T
 ```

 That's all there is to the training.
 The simplistic nature of the training is one of the main strengths of RC.
-There's no need for extensive backpropogation and gradient descent because the weights of the Reservoir remain constant and the only component that needs to be trained is the Readout Matrix.
+There's no need for extensive backpropogation and gradient descent because the weights of the reservoir remain constant and the only component that needs to be trained is the Readout Matrix.

 ### Create Feedback Loop and Generate Output